symfony/symfony-docs/tui/style/tailwind.rst

 Use utility classes for rapid prototyping, one-off styling or when a full stylesheet rule feels like overkill.
-For consistent theming across many widgets, prefer :doc:`stylesheets`.
+For consistent theming across many widgets, prefer :doc:`/tui/style/stylesheets`.

 Setup
 -----